vivek-appscms/linguistto/translate/telugu-to-english.md

 ---
 layout: translate
 fileName: telugu_to_english
 from: te
 to: en
 permalink: telugu-to-english-sentence-translation
+tool: telugu-to-english-sentence-translation
 ---